-The Triumph of Sisyphus metal print by Holly Ross.
-Bring your artwork to life with the stylish lines and added depth of a metal print.
-Your image gets printed directly onto a sheet of 1/16" thick aluminum.
-The aluminum sheet is offset from the wall by a 3/4" thick wooden frame which is attached to the back.
-The high gloss of the aluminum sheet complements the rich colors of any image to produce stunning results.
+The Triumph of Sisyphus acrylic print by Holly Ross.
+Bring your artwork to life with the stylish lines and added depth of an acrylic print.
+Your image gets printed directly onto the back of a 1/4" thick sheet of clear acrylic.
+The high gloss of the acrylic sheet complements the rich colors of any image to produce stunning results.
+Two different mounting options are available, see below.

 Sisyphus faced punishment by the Greek gods and was forced to push a stone uphill for all of eternity, but he has finally triumphed!
 Imagine his... more